 For the 3GPP RAT case:

-When the IoT devices are in a coverage (e.g., less than [TBD]m), the IoT devices can communicate with each other using device to device communication, using 3GPP RAT case.
-The IoT devices shall support the data transmission service (e.g., up to [TBD]bps) for communication with each other.
+When the IoT devices can communicate with each other using 3GPP device to device communication, the IoT devices shall support the data transmission service up to [TBD]bps.

 For the non-3GPP RAT case:

-When the IoT devices are in a coverage, the IoT devices can communicate with each other using device to device communication, using non-3GPP RAT case.
-The IoT devices shall support the data transmission service for communication with each other.
+When the IoT devices can communicate with each other using non-3GPP device to device communication, the IoT devices shall support the data transmission service.

 Proposed Text Change: